 Our capacity to analyse ourselves or to anticipate threatening scenarios is a survival technique, but when this mechanism becomes out of balance it becomes negative and unhelpful.

-With brooding an inevitable part of life, here is what you can do to lessen your angst, without resorting to medication.
+When over thinking and imagining everything that could go wrong, here is what you can do to lessen your angst, without resorting to medication.

 THREE STEPS TO REDUCE STRESS Become aware when your brain starts to let you worry, tell yourself, "this is a waste of time and energy, I am wasting energy and not resolving anything"